Nfpa 70e Was Originally Developed At Osha's Request To Address

 • Emergency procedures: Knowing how to respond to electrical emergencies, such as electrical shock or arc flash incidents.

-• Lockout/Tagout procedures: Understanding and implementing lockout/tagout procedures to ensure that equipment is de-energized before work begins.
+• Lockout/Tagout procedures: Understanding and implementing lockout/tagout procedures to make sure equipment is de-energized before work begins.

 • Approach boundaries: Recognizing and respecting approach boundaries around energized equipment.

 Training should be conducted regularly, and employees should be re-trained whenever there are changes in technology, regulations, or safe work practices.
-It's also crucial to document all training to demonstrate compliance with NFPA 70E requirements.
+It's also crucial to document all training to demonstrate compliance with NFPA 70E requirements Worth keeping that in mind.
+Surprisingly effective..

 Lockout/Tagout (LOTO) Procedures: Establishing an Electrically Safe Work Condition